nedelec/cytosim-2017/tutorials/tutorial1.md

         position = 0 0 0
     }

 All the particles are now initially at the origin, and you can see them spread in the live display.
 The profile of density is Gaussian.
-You can press 'z' on the keyboard to restart the simulation.
+You can press 'z' on the keyboard to restart the simulation, and press 's' to stop the animation and trigger individual steps of the simulation.
 Cytosim has many options to define the positions of the objects, for example:

     position = X Y Z